sam-xl/py_trees_parser/README.md

 ### Using Your Own Behaviors

-The xml parser can use any behavior, whether it is part of `py_trees`, `py_trees_ros`, `behavior_tree`, or your own python module.
+The xml parser can use any behavior, whether it is part of `py_trees`, `py_trees_ros`, or your own python module.
 The way the parser knows the existance of the behavior is via the behavior tag in the xml.
 The behavior tag should be the fully qualified python path of the behavior, so if you have the following structure of your python module